ardydedase/ardydedase.github.io/content/software-engineering/security-concepts.md

 # Software security concepts

-Below are some notes about software security.
-This will cover the fundamentals and most common use cases.
+This will cover sofware security fundamentals with some of its most common use cases.

 ## Typical security objectives